-SOCI 1301 Introduction to Sociology
+Introduction to Sociology

-Core 080 The scientific study of human society, including ways in which groups, social institutions, and individuals affect each other.
+The scientific study of human society, including ways in which groups, social institutions, and individuals affect each other.
 Causes of social stability and social change are explored through the application of various theoretical perspectives, key concepts, and related research methods of sociology.
-Analysis of social issues in their institutional context may include topics stratification, such as social gender, race/ethnicity, and deviance.
+Analysis of social issues in their institutional context may include topics stratification, such social race/ethnicity, and deviance.

-Social Problems Core 080
+Social Problems

-Application of sociological principles and perspectives to major social theoretical problems in contemporary society such as inequality, crime and violence, substance abuse, environmental issues, deviance, or family problems.
+Application of sociological principles and theoretical perspectives to major social problems in contemporary society such as inequality, crime and violence, substance abuse, environmental issues, deviance, or family problems.